 Our Neighbor to the South

-Always affordable and only a short hop form most of the U.S., Mexico has also seen an uptick in budget service over the last few years.
+Always affordable and only a short hop from most of the U.S., Mexico has also seen an uptick in budget service over the last few years.
 Mexico's second-largest airline, Volaris has expanded pretty rapidly and now includes over 60 routes from the U.S., with service to Cancun, Acapulco, Ixtapa, Puerto Vallarta, Los Cabos, Colima, and other popular coastal spots.
 Interjet isn't far behind with service to 33 cities in Mexico.

 Cofounded by the same folks behind Ryanair, VivaAerobus is yet another possibility, though they seem to discontinue routes as quickly as they add them.